 Neuropathy refers to diseases or malfunctions of the nerves that commonly result in symptoms of pain, burning, tingling, and/or numbness.
 Neuropathy can have many causes including diabetes, spinal cord injuries, liver and renal failure, vitamin B12 deficiency, Guillain-Barre syndrome, hypothyroidism, some cancers, Lyme disease, HIV, several different pharmaceutical drugs, smoking1, and a number of toxic exposures such as acrylamide, arsenic, lead, and thallium.
-Though there are several pharmaceutical drugs and other approaches that can be used in the treatment of neuropathy, natural medicines have the potential to correct a number of involved metabolic derangements that are not addressed by present clinical guidelines.
-We discuss these treatments (with a primary focus on diabetic peripheral neuropathy), as well as a handful of other miscellaneous therapies.
+Though there are several pharmaceutical drugs and other conventional approaches that can be used in the treatment of neuropathy, there are a growing number of options – particularly dietary supplements – that may have benefit.
+I discuss these treatments (with a primary focus on diabetic peripheral neuropathy), as well as a handful of other miscellaneous therapies.
 Some underrecognized drug causes of neuropathy are also discussed.

 - Treatment-Induced Neuropathy